-Nothing speaks classic New Orleans cuisine like Spicy New Orleans Jambalaya.
-Laizzez les bons temps rouler with this delicious one-pot meal that’s perfect for Mardi Gras.
+New Orleans Jambalaya is classic spicy cuisine from the Crescent City.
+Laizzez les bons temps rouler with this iconic one-pot meal that’s perfect for Mardi Gras.
 It combines rice, shrimp, chicken, and andouille sausage in a spicy tomato sauce enhanced by the holy trinity.

 Jambalaya can trace its origins to both Spanish and French cuisines – paella from Valencia and jambalaia from Provence.
 Other Louisiana dishes such as gumbo and étouffée cook the rice separately.
 Jambalaya on the other hand has the rice cooked with the other ingredients.

 This recipe uses traditional New Orleans ingredients.

 - The Holy Trinity: It wouldn’t be jambalaya without the holy trinity of onions, celery, bell pepper and garlic.

 - The Protein: For the protein, I used fresh gulf shrimp, tender chicken thighs and Andouille sausage.